adamralph/minver/README.md

 Sometimes you may want to version both .NET projects and other outputs, such as non-.NET projects, or a container image, in the same build.
 In those scenarios, you should use both the command line tool _and_ the regular MinVer package.
 Before building any .NET projects, your build script should run the command line tool and set the [`MINVERVERSIONOVERRIDE`](#options) environment variable to the calculated version.
 The MinVer package will then use that value rather than calculating the version a second time.
 This ensures that the command line tool and the MinVer package produce the same version.

+If the components of the version are required outside the context of a .NET project, they can easily be extracted from the version which is returned by the command line tool.
+The major, minor, and patch numbers can be separated from the pre-release identifiers by splitting the version by the first instance of `-`.
+The major, minor, and patch numbers and the pre-release identifiers can then be separated by splitting by `.`.

 ### Can I disable MinVer?

 Yes!
 Set [`MinVerSkip`](#options) to `true`.
 For example, MinVer can be disabled for debug builds: